Undefeated San Diego State basketball: Toughest games left | NCAA.com

-We're into February and No. 4 San Diego State (23-0) is still the last remaining undefeated men's basketball team for the 2019-20 season.
+We're almost halfway through February and No. 4 San Diego State (25-0) is still the last remaining undefeated men's basketball team for the 2019-20 season.

 Three-hundred and fifty-three teams started with an undefeated record in November and now the Aztecs are the only ones who can make that claim.